British nobility: Barons/Lords of Parliament of Scotland

-The Gentry
+The gentry

 The vast majority of the British nobility is formed by the gentry.
 These individuals are commoners (in the British sense) who do not have a peerage, but possess another mark of nobility, or in the British sense, gentility.

 Other than their designation, such as Gentleman or Esquire, they enjoy only the privilege of a position in the formal orders of precedence in the United Kingdom.
 The largest portion of the British aristocracy has historically been the landed gentry, made up of baronets and other non-titled armigerous landowners whose families hailed from the medieval feudal class (referred to as gentlemen due to their income solely deriving from land ownership).
 Roughly a third of British land is owned by the nobility and landed gentry.

 Children of Peers

 The eldest sons of Peers who are Earls or higher and possess multiple titles may use their father's next-lower title by courtesy, their own eldest sons may use the third-highest title and so on.
 They are not Peers but remain Esquires until they inherit the substantive peerage themselves.
-Until 1999, they could sit in the House of Lords by virtue of a Writ of Acceleration.
+Until 1999, they could sit in the House of Lords by virtue of a writ of acceleration.

-Baronets and Knights
+Baronets and knights

 Baronets

 Baronets are generally considered part of the gentry, being hereditarily titled but not Peers, and form the upper tier.
 They are entitled to the title "Sir/Lady [name]", and will be recognised as the "Baronet of [placename]".
 The position is therefore comparable with hereditary knighthoods in continental European orders of nobility, such as Ritter, rather than with knighthoods under the British orders of chivalry.
 However, unlike the continental orders, the British baronetcy system is a modern invention.
 Baronet titles cannot be bought and sold by the holder, however they were designed specifically to raise money for the Crown with the purchase of the title.
 No new Baronetcies have been issued since the 1980s, however there is nothing preventing future monarchs or governments from doing so.

-Hereditary Knights
+Hereditary knights

-In the British isles Knighthoods are not hereditary, with the exception of three Irish hereditary knighthoods created for their kinsmen by the Earls of Desmond.
+In the British Isles, knighthoods are not hereditary, with the exception of three Irish hereditary knighthoods created for their kinsmen by the Earls of Desmond.
 Since 2011, all but one of the knighthoods are dormant.
-The only active one being the Knight of Kerry (Green Knight) – the holder is Sir Adrian FitzGerald, 6th Baronet of Valencia, 24th Knight of Kerry.
-Unlike other knighthoods they do not entitle the holder to the title 'Sir', but rather 'Knight'.
+The only active one is the Knight of Kerry (Green Knight); the holder is Sir Adrian FitzGerald, 6th Baronet of Valencia, 24th Knight of Kerry.
+Unlike other knighthoods, they entitle the holder not to the title "Sir", but "Knight".